 But many people have been taught to flatten their low back curve to stabilize it.

 And it’s true – it might give some instant relief to flatten it out.
 But over time, consistently moving AWAY from our spine’s natural curves will create problems that are way worse than aches and instability.

 Slipped disks, nerve pain, degenerative disk disease… all are the result of long term misalignment.

 My mission was almost accomplished.
-But it took more yoga study to fully understand WHY.
+But it took more time and study and experimenting on my unsuspecting students to fully understand WHY.